How to Maintain Your Catch Basin

 Catch Basin Cleaning

 Catch basins collect rain and storm water and release the debris buildup into the municipal sewer system.
 Basins are placed in areas prone to collecting standing water.
 This prevents flooding that may affect soil conditions.
 Water absorption causes the soil to expand and contract, in turn causing home foundations to shift.
-Flooding is one of the primary reasons foundation repairs are needed in the first place.
+Flooding is one of the primary reasons proper drainage is needed in the first place.

 This is precisely why catch basin cleaning is crucial.
 If too many solids accumulate, the water draining tube becomes blocked.